Reward Wrappers

 class gymnasium.wrappers.NormalizeReward(env: Env[ObsType, ActType], gamma: float = 0.99, epsilon: float = 1e-8)[source]

+In a nutshell, the rewards are divided through by the standard deviation of a rolling discounted sum of the reward.
 The exponential moving average will have variance \((1 - \gamma)^2\).

 The property _update_running_mean allows to freeze/continue the running mean calculation of the reward statistics.
 If True (default), the RunningMeanStd will get updated every time self.normalize() is called.
 If False, the calculated statistics are used but not updated anymore; this may be used during evaluation.